-BRFSS provides a comprehensive portrait of public health for every state.
-The Behavioral Risk Factor Surveillance System (BRFSS) is a annual survey conducted via telephone interviews by the Centers for Disease Control and Prevention.
-BRFSS completes more than 400,000 adult interviews each year, making it the largest continuously conducted health survey system in the world.
+The Behavioral Risk Factor Surveillance System (BRFSS) provides a comprehensive portrait of public health for every state.
+It is an annual survey conducted via telephone interviews by the Centers for Disease Control and Prevention (CDC).
+With more than 400,000 adult interviews each year, BRFSS is the largest continuously-conducted health survey in the world.

 - Topics include health care access, prevention, chronic disease, unhealthy behaviors, and more.

 - Data granularity: By state, as well as by age, demographics, education, gender, and income.

 - Timeframe: Annually with some indicators reported biannually.